 Key takeaways

-• Before starting marketplace app development you should know who’s your customer (B2B, B2C or C2C), determine which features you need in your app, and decide on your business model
+- Before starting marketplace app development you should know who’s your customer (B2B, B2C, or C2C), determine which features you need in your app, and decide on your business model.

 What are marketplaces and how can they work?

 An online marketplace is a platform that connects vendors and their customers.
-In simple words, it works like this: a vendor displays its goods at a third-party platform (a marketplace) and a customer purchases these goods.
+In simple words, it works like this — a vendor displays its goods at a third-party platform (a marketplace) and a customer purchases these goods.

-The first thing that usually pops into mind is a large Amazon-like hypermarket that allows you to save time on shopping and get any goods you can even think of.
+The first thing that usually pops into mind is a large Amazon-like hypermarket that allows you to save time on shopping and get any goods you can think of.
 Yes, such venues are marketplaces, too, but in fact, a marketplace is a much more global term.
 It is not only about some tangible goods: a marketplace can display services or digital products.
 Let’s look at the top famous marketplaces (and their revenues) to expand your view of the overall idea.

 As you see, all these marketplaces generate enormous revenues, although they don’t produce or sell anything themselves.
-One of the keys to their success was the right marketplace business model — the way they monetize their services.
+One of the keys to their success was the right marketplace business model — the way they monetized their services.

-What is more, startup marketplaces often fail when they opt for a business model that doesn’t fit them or don’t consider all possible risks
+What is more, startup marketplaces often fail when they opt for a business model that doesn’t fit them or don’t consider all possible risks.

-For example, Design.Inc, a US startup marketplace, shut down within a single year after the launch.
-The point of the Design.Inc was to connect freelance designers to customers, but soon it became clear that there are more designers than jobs for them.
+For example, Design.Inc, a US startup marketplace shut down within a single year after the launch.
+The point of the Design.Inc was to connect freelance designers to customers, but soon it became clear that there were more designers than jobs for them.
 In other words, the marketplace turned out to be too niche to bring regular large profits.
 Besides, some freelancers just happily partnered up with the clients directly and left the marketplace, and it all brought the service to failure in the end.

 What do I need to know before marketplace app development?